voigtjessica/paper_verbage_nrw/README.md

     - 4.1 Cross the date information with COVID-19 cases in Germany
     - 4.2 Cross the date information with Hospital Capacity
     - 4.3 See if we find intresting information, milestones or similar information in news articles

+# Practical questions about the data:

+### Step 2: Exploring the data

+In this specific notebook I'll see the state of art of the data collected from Vergabe NRW and see what problems does it has.
+The following will be verified:

+1. Is there duplicates?
+2. Is there missing data?
+    - what is this missing data doing in my db?

+3. Is there encoding problem?
+4. Do the cities have always the same name?
+Or do they have different writings?
+5. Is there any information regarding costs?
+Are the derzeitige Werten (valores correntes)?
+6. What each collumn means?
+7. What each observation is?
+8. Which of the above questions (Step 1) can we answer?